Gin-n-Tonicc/Cool-School/README.md

 - Login/Register pages ( URL: /login, /register )
   - Uses JWT (stores the token in localStorage)
 - Courses page ( URL: /courses )
-  - Pagination the courses sorted by newest first
+  - Pagination of the courses sorted by newest first
   - Single Course page ( URL: /courses/:id )
      - Show detailed course info
      - Enroll the course which gives access to subsections and resources of the course